Mutares: Eupec (2012)

 Eupec is a provider of coatings for oil and gas pipelines.

-Eupec has three facilities in the Dunkirk area of France, home to roughly 70 employees.
+Eupec has three facilities in the Dunkirk region of France, home to roughly 70 employees.

-Eupec was acquired from Indonesia’s Korindo Group in January 2012.
+Eupec was acquired from Indonesia's Korindo Group in January 2012.

 STS Acoustics (2013)

 The STS Group designs and manufactures acoustic and thermal insulation in the engine and passenger compartments of vehicles, as well as interior and exterior trim parts for light and heavy-duty trucks and lorries.

-STS is one of the suppliers to customers such as Daimler, MAN, Scania and Volvo for trucks and passenger car manufacturers such as Alfa Romeo, Fiat, Jeep, Ferrari and Maserati.
+STS is one of the suppliers to customers such as MAN, Scania and Volvo for trucks and passenger car manufacturers such as Alfa Romeo, Ferrari, Fiat, Jeep and Maserati.

 Following the successful completion of various add-on acquisitions the STS Group now operates at a total of 16 plants on four continents and currently employs around 2,450 people in total.

 Mutares acquired the company from the Autoneum Group in July 2013.

 Norsilk (2015)

 Norsilk is a French manufacturer and dealer of wooden panelling and flooring.

 Norsilk designs a range of wooden products for gardens and building panelling.
 Norsilk has a diversified customer structure in the DIY outlet, wholesale and industrial segments.

 Norsilk has a total of approximately 110 employees working at its facility in Boulleville.

-Mutares acquired the Finnish Metsä Group’s wood business in France in October 2015.
+Mutares acquired the Finnish Metsä Group's wood business in France in October 2015.

 Balcke-Dürr (2016)

 Balcke-Dürr is a manufacturer of power station components and filter systems.

 Balcke-Dürr produces components for improving energy efficiency and reducing emissions in the energy industry.

 In addition to its corporate headquarters in Düsseldorf, the company operates development centres and production facilities in Germany, Italy, Poland, China and India and employs a total of around 620 people.

-Mutares acquired international equipment manufacturer Balcke-Dürr from the US-based SPX Corporation in December 2016.
+Mutares acquired international equipment manufacturer Balcke-Dürr from SPX Corporation in December 2016.